Girl Geek Thoughts on Still Just a Geek

 Young Wil Wheaton was well on his way to becoming bitter and jaded.
 I honestly think his wife Anne not only has saved his life, but his sanity and his chance at happiness as well.
 This book is a love story, and it’s a powerful one.
 Not only is it a love letter to his wife, but one to his sons as well.

 Wil and I are both Gen X geeks.
 I’m almost exactly six years older than he is.
 And the geek world was different then.
 If you’re a young geek wanting to know how it was back in the day, it’s not a bad place to start.
-If you want to see the progression of a courageous man from callow youth to outstanding human being, it’s a must-read.
+If you want to see the progression of a courageous man from callow youth to an outstanding human being, it’s a must-read.

 - Read other articles on this website (examples below)